xxxily/h5player/docs/home/q&a.md

 If you press the screenshot hotkey and it neither downloads automatically nor opens a new window, then it's likely that you've blocked new window pop-ups, causing the screenshot function to malfunction.
 Setting permission for pop-ups on the current site will resolve this issue.
 :::

-## How to disable unwanted shortcut keys when there are too many
+## How to Disable or Customize Shortcut Keys

+The latest version of the script provides a very rich customization capability.
+You can disable any shortcut keys you don't need or modify the ones you want by using any of the following methods:

+- Click on GUI's `Menu > Settings > Open Custom Configuration Editor`.
+- Click on the Tampermonkey plugin icon `Open Custom Configuration Editor`.
+- Define your shortcut keys and other related capabilities through [Custom Configuration](./customConfiguration.md).

-We apologize that, as of now, the plugin does not provide an option to disable shortcut keys.
-Once a user-friendly configuration scheme is devised, we will add it, but there is no precise timeline for this.
-We ask for your patience as the author has limited free time and energy.
+~~We sincerely apologize, as of now, the plugin does not provide an option to disable shortcut keys.
+We will add a visual configuration solution in the future, but it may be a long time coming.
+Please do not have too high expectations as the author's free time and energy are limited...~~

-If you have some programming background and urgently need this feature, the good news is that the plugin is fully open-source.
-You can fork it and add your own logic.
+~~If you desperately need this feature and have some programming knowledge, congratulations, the plugin is completely open-source.
+You can fork a copy and add your own logic.~~

-Additionally, a note: "Disdain goes out to those who, due to a lack of a feature they want, give a plugin a bad review without hesitation, and to those who disrespect others' hard work with unkind words."
+Additionally, I'd like to add: `I have disdain for those who hastily leave negative reviews because the plugin lacks the feature they want, and for those who disrespect others' hard work and spout abuse casually.`

 <br />
 <br />